mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 layout: case-study
 company: Aleph Alpha
 title: A large-scale data pipeline to feed AI models | Work
+displayTitle: "A large-scale data pipeline to feed AI models"
 description:
   <p>Aleph Alpha empowers businesses and governments with the most advanced
   generative AI technology, to gain a decisive edge in the thriving AI